 The teak species most common in North American woodworking projects is Indonesian or Burmese teak (Tectona grandis), although other, less-common species such as Bojonegoro teak and Philippine teak (Tectona philippinensis) are also available.
-All species are known for their high resistance to rot and are commonly used to make boat decks and railings and outdoor furniture.
+All species are known for their high resistance to rot and are commonly used to make boat decks and railings as well as outdoor furniture.

 The teak tree grows to a height of 100 to 130 feet, and the trunk is from 3 to 5 feet in diameter.
 Most of the teak wood imported to North America is heartwood that comes from the middle of the trunk.